what you need for baby: juliet's registry guide

 Sure, this feels like an eternity away when you've got a newborn on your boob 8 times a day, but it comes up fast.

 High chair.
 We opted for a clamp-on version from Inglesina.
 I love that it doesn't take up as much space and Avvie gets to eat at the table with us.

 Bibs with pockets.
 I love the ones from OXO.

 Read my post on traveling with an infant here.

 Stroller.
 We have been very happy with our Bugaboo Bee because of how nimble it is.
 Most of your friends will either have some model of Bugaboo or Uppababy; to be honest, we went with the former because it came in pink.
 I think the biggest advantage of the Uppababys is how big the storage compartment is underneath, but I like the design of Bugaboos better.
-UPDATE 4/11/17: I also really like the Cybex strollers, especially the Priam, and the new Ergobaby 180.
+I also really like the Cybex strollers, especially the Priam, and the new Ergobaby 180.

 Stroller muff.
 We had the Bugaboo version, but the 7 A.M.
 Enfant is much warmer and actually covers her face.